tomaszd/drFever/README.md

 # drFever
-1. Idea is to have an android app that will help with counting how much of antibiotic should be used
+1. Android App that will help you  with counting how much of antibiotic should be used

 The basic function would be to select:
-1. the age
+1. The age
 1. the weight of the Child

-**and count amount of needed drugs.**
+**And then count amount of needed drugs.**

-Differenct medicaments should be possible to be seelcted e.g.:
+Few different medicaments should be possible to be selected e.g.:

 1. Amotax
 1. Klacid